-- This clause is applicable only with monitoring and measuring devices and equipment used to monitor the product (or service) and does not applies to monitoring and measuring of the quality system.
+- This clause is applicable only with monitoring and measuring devices and equipment used to monitor the product (or service) and does not apply to monitoring and measuring the quality system.

-- To ensure valid measurement and monitoring results, Monitoring and Measurement Device’s must be controlled.
-A process is required, to control the identification of monitoring measurement, selection, purchase, status, identification, calibration, verification, adjustment or re- adjustment, use, handling, maintenance and storage, training, handling of nonconforming Monitoring and Measurement Device’s, etc.
+- To ensure valid measurement and monitoring results, the Monitoring and Measurement Device must be controlled.
+A process is required, to control the identification of monitoring measurement, selection, purchase, status, identification, calibration, verification, adjustment or readjustment, use, handling, maintenance and storage, training, handling of nonconforming Monitoring and Measurement Device’s, etc.

 - You must keep appropriate records to demonstrate effective operation and control of your Monitoring and Measurement Device processes.
-These records must include calibration and verification records traceable to national, international or other benchmark used for calibration.
+These records must include calibration and verification records traceable to national, international, or other benchmarks used for calibration.

 - Performance indicators such as the monthly trends in the number of out of calibration Monitoring and Measurement Device’s, or the number of Monitoring and Measurement Device’s past their calibration due date, number of Monitoring and Measurement Device’s being used and not controlled, reduction in untrained personnel found using Monitoring and Measurement Device’s, etc. Use these indicators to tighten and improve the effectiveness of your Monitoring and Measurement Device process.

-- Where an Monitoring and Measurement Device is found to be out of calibration, you must take appropriate correction action to contain and re-verify the product affected, to the extent practical.
-This is in addition to containing, repair and recalibration of the defective Monitoring and Measurement Device.
+- Where a Monitoring and Measurement Device is found to be out of calibration, you must take appropriate corrective action to contain and re-verify the product affected, to the extent practical.
+This is in addition to containing, repair and recalibrating the defective Monitoring and Measurement Device.

 Clause 7.1.6.
 Organizational Knowledge

-- How does the organization determine necessary knowledge for the operation of processes?
+- How does the organization determine the necessary knowledge for the operation of processes?

-- How does the organization necessary knowledge to achieve conformity of products and services?
+- How does the organization necessary the knowledge to achieve conformity of products and services?